jbuonagurio/proj.xll/README.md

 Development
 -----------

-Download the [PROJ.4 source](http://proj4.org/download.html), tested with v4.9.3 (2016-09-02).
+Download the [PROJ source](https://proj.org/download.html), tested with v4.9.3 (2016-09-02).
 Extract to C:\PROJ.

-Edit the PROJ.4 OPTFLAGS in nmake.opt as follows, to use the static multithreaded version of the CRT library:
+Edit the PROJ.4 OPTFLAGS in nmake.opt as follows, to use the static multithreaded version of the CRT library (`/MT`):

 ```
 !IFNDEF OPTFLAGS